mdeblaauw/lightSwitcherModel/README.md

 * train-clean-360.tar.gz
 * dev-clean.tar.gz

-The train zips function as training data and the dev zip as test data.
+The train-zips function as training data and the dev zip as test data.

 Place the unzipped training data into the `data\` folder such that the file structure is as follows: